GLOBAL MARKETS-Central banks' dovish cooing keeps world stocks lulled near two-week highs

 LONDON, June 19 (Reuters) - World stocks held near two-week highs on Wednesday as investors bet on a worldwide wave of central bank stimulus, with expectations building that the United States and the euro zone may deliver interest rate cuts as early as July.

-However, German and U.S. bond yields which hit record lows and two-year lows respectively after the speech, inched higher to trade just off those levels .
-European shares too slipped off six-week highs, and Wall Street futures indicated a slightly weaker open.
+German and U.S. bond yields, which hit record lows and two-year lows respectively after Draghi's comments, inched higher to trade just off those levels.

+European shares slipped off six-week highs and Wall Street futures indicated a slightly weaker opening on Wednesday.

-Some of the trepidation is down to the U.S. Federal Reserve's ongoing meeting, with a decision due at 1800 GMT.
+Some of the trepidation is down to the U.S. Federal Reserve's meeting, the decision of which is due at 1800 GMT.
 It is widely expected to follow the lead of the European Central Bank and open the door to future rate cuts.

 "Of course the other question is: What is the Fed doing?
 If the Fed takes the fundamental risk of political pressure seriously, they cannot do anything today," he said, noting that President Donald Trump's strident calls for lower interest rates posed a dilemma for the Fed.

-But market sentiment has been buoyed also by news that Trump will meet China's Xi Jinping at the G20 summit this month, even though many doubt the two men can reach a breakthrough on ending their trade dispute.
+But market sentiment has been buoyed also by news that Trump will meet Chinese leader Xi Jinping at the G20 summit this month, even though many doubt the two men can reach a breakthrough on ending their trade dispute.

 All eyes are now on the Fed, with Chairman Jerome Powell holding a news conference after the announcement.